Shopping Cart

 We see psychological and mental health as being linked to environmental issues.
 We aimed to help remedy the collapse of local food growing and a disengaged, disempowered, disconnected public.

-By March 2017, the group had launched a co-operative based in Wallasey called Earth Moves, and following the example of usufruct accessed a derelict industrial greenhouse (thanks to Manor Garden Centre), on the historic market gardens along Leasowe Road.
-We funded the project with our resources, volunteer time, hard work, and commitment.
+By March 2017, the group had launched a co-operative based in Wallasey called Earth Moves, and following the example of usufruct ,accessed a derelict industrial greenhouse (thanks to Manor Garden Centre), on the historic market gardens along Leasowe Road.
+We funded the project with our own resources, volunteer time, hard work, and commitment.

 Reaching Communities

-Within 2 years, we engaged over 200 diverse people at the greenhouse, mainly from Wallasey, Leasowe, Birkenhead and Liverpool, where we grew food crops, learned about biodiversity and permaculture techniques, and shared nature-based creativity and wellbeing activities.
+We have grew food crops, learned about biodiversity and permaculture techniques, and shared nature-based creativity and wellbeing activities.
 We made the connections between the ecological and social challenges.

 Between then and now, our transformative endeavours have earned us pockets of funding, including from Awards for All, the National Lottery Community Fund, The Alef Trust, Comic Relief, Groundwork, Community Chest, Liverpool community fund, Bright Ideas Fund, and The Lottery COVID Fund.
 Lottery community fund, Arts Council and the Earnest Cooke Trust and LCVS.